GYGA Protocol for estimating actual yields and yield gaps

 Calculation of yield gap at the level of the RWS buffer:

-For a given RWS buffer, we will calculate (i) long-term average simulated Yp and Yw (and associated CVs) based on simulated Yp and Yw for all available years of weather data, (ii) average actual yield, and (ii) yield gap.
+For a given RWS buffer, we will calculate (i) long-term average simulated Yp and Yw (and associated CVs) based on simulated Yp and Yw for all available years of weather data, (ii) average actual yield and (iii) yield gap.
 The yield gap is calculated as the difference between average Yw or Yp and average actual yield.
-Computation of Yg per year and CVs of Yg will be investigated in phase 2 of GYGA.
 Yp, Yw, and yield gaps need to be expressed at standard commercial moisture content (APPENDIX 1).

 The method used to estimate actual yields and yield gaps will be specified in GYGA with sufficient detail to understand exactly how actual yields and yield gaps were estimated.
 Per RWS buffer zone the most appropriate data source for actual yield should be selected.
 Therefore, a description of the method used will be provided for each RWS buffer, which is the smallest scale at which yield gaps are estimated.